 End Date: 2020-04-30

 The context of Afghan migrants in Pakistan is multi-faceted and complex.
-1.4 million registered Afghan refugees live in Pakistan - one of the world’s largest protracted refugee populations.
-In addition, 0.84 million afghan citizen cardholders and an estimated 0.5 million entirely undocumented afghans remained in Pakistan in 20193.
-The Government of Pakistan is pleased to extend the validity in respect of Tripartite Agreement, Proof of Registration (POR) Cards till June 30, 2020.4 The United Nations High Commissioner for Refugees (UNHCR) defines registered Afghans as those who have valid Proof of Registration (POR) cards issued by the Pakistani government that allows them temporary legal stay.
+1.4 million registered Afghan refugees live in Pakistan - one of the world's largest protracted refugee populations.
+In addition, 0.84 million Afghan citizen cardholders and an estimated 0.5 million entirely undocumented Afghans remained in Pakistan in 2019.
+The government of Pakistan is pleased to extend the validity in respect of the Tripartite Agreement, Proof of Registration (POR) cards till June 30, 2020.
+The United Nations High Commissioner for Refugees (UNHCR) defines registered Afghans as those who have valid Proof of Registration (POR) cards issued by the Pakistani government that allows them temporary legal stay.

 Every effort was made to ensure that respondents constituted a representative sample of the Afghan migrant population in Pakistan.
 The sample size was 137, with respondents selected through a comprehensive scoping exercise to determine which localities to be surveyed.

 Sex disaggregated data remained a priority for the survey, which target both men and women as respondents.
 In line with ethical standards and data confidentiality principles, the survey was guided by respect for the respondent's right to privacy.
-All participants were made aware of the surveys objectives and consented to their data being used anonymously for research purposes.
+All participants were made aware of the objectives of the survey and consented to their data being used anonymously for research purposes.

-For primary data collection quantitative questionnaire is designed for afghans (Male & Females) in the communities in the areas of KP and Baluchistan.
+For primary data collection, a quantitative questionnaire is designed for Afghans (Male and Females) in the communities in the areas of KP and Baluchistan.
 The questionnaire was organized to take into account the chronology and direction of migration for each respondent.